-Fortunately, the aggregated net content receive rates can be boosted by the Re-scheduler as shown in figure 4.2-5b, 4.2-5c, and 4.2-5e.
+Fortunately, the aggregated net content receive rates can be boosted by the Re-scheduler as shown in Figs. 4.2-5b, 4.2-5c and 4.2-5e.
 The boost is regardless of the selection strategy being used for scheduling and re-scheduling.
-Figure 4.2-6 shows that the Re-scheduler participates on easing the fluctuations of the aggregated receive rates as well.
-As the Re-scheduler acts upon slower-than-expected sub-stream flows in a defensive manner by adding a redundant peer to assist the streaming, it slightly increases the average number of active serving peers at almost any second of the playback regardless of the selection strategy.
-Figure 4.2-1e, 4.2-1f, and 4.2-1g illustrate this.
-This is perhaps the cost of smoothing down the aggregated receive rate with a minor boost.
-However, as figure 4.2.1c and 4.2.1d show, this cost is small relative to the significant performance improvement of the congestion avoidance selection strategy over the best-bandwidth-first counterpart.
-Other statistics show no evident or dominating differences after enabling the fully functional Re-scheduler in the experiments.
-As the congestion avoidance selection promotes smoother end-to-end receive rate when it is compared to the best-bandwidth-first selection, it reduces the frequency of re-scheduling as figure 4.2-7 shows.
+Fig. 4.2-6 shows that the Re-scheduler participates on easing the fluctuations of the aggregated receive rates as well.
+As the Re-scheduler acts upon slower-than-expected substream flows in a defensive manner by adding a redundant peer to assist the streaming, it slightly increases the average number of active serving peers at almost any second of the playback regardless of the selection strategy.
+Figs. 4.2-1e, 4.2-1f and

+Fig. 4.2-3c.
+Average round-trip-time between the consumer and the active serving peers - aim for less.